grafana/google-sheets-datasource/docs/sources/sample-dashboard/_index.md

 ## Example

-1. Copy the sheet-ID from the demo spreadsheet which should look similiar to `1TZlZX67Y0s4CvRro_3pCYqRCKuXer81oFp_xcsjPpe8` in your web browser.
+1. Copy the spreadsheet ID from the demo spreadsheet which should look similar to `1TZlZX67Y0s4CvRro_3pCYqRCKuXer81oFp_xcsjPpe8` in your web browser.

 1. Paste in the Query editor
    ![Paste the Spreadsheet ID in the query editor](/media/docs/plugins/google-sheets-example-1.png)